michaelwybraniec/mcp-resume/README.md

 **Chat with Michael Wybraniec's AI-powered resume using open-source LLMs - Deploy for FREE!**

+*✨ Now built with a clean, modular architecture for maximum maintainability and scalability.*

 ## 🚀 Features

 - **📄 Interactive Resume Chat** - Ask any question about Michael's background and experience